adithyapaib/DSA/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the   DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2 - see the [LICENSE](LICENSE) file for details.